You’re probably reading this on a smartphone.

 Note that “cell” appears behind the number.
 Very helpful.
 Maybe you prefer “direct dial” but the point is: let them know what the number they’ll be calling is.

 The third thing you’ll add is your email address.

 Why put your email address too?

 A lot of folks don’t put their email address in their default signature.
 But they should.
 The reason is not apparent, and frankly, it will only rarely come into play.
-But it’s worth doing because it’s easy and there’s no reason to.
+But it’s worth doing because it’s easy and there’s no reason not to.